arjundas1/AI-based-Medical-Specialist-Recommendation-System/README.md

     <img src="https://github.com/arjundas1/AI-based-Medical-Specialist-Recommendation-System/blob/main/Files/Severity-count%20histogram.png" width="350" height="250">
   </a>
 </p>
-From this figure, we infer that most of the symptoms mentioned in this datset has severity levels 4 and 5
+From this figure, we infer that most of the symptoms mentioned in this datset has severity levels 4 and 5.
+This helps us realize the kind of symptoms available in the dataset and whether we wish to weigh the in the severity for each symptom during data preprocessing or not.

 3. In order to understand the various symptoms that are present in the columns, we can make pie charts of every to see the variety of symptoms present in each column.
 For easy understanding, we have included a pie plot of 'Symptom_12' column
 ```python